abelbr1/AirBnB_clone/README.md

 create the first abstracted storage engine of the project: File storage. create all unittests to validate all our classes and storage engine

-The ALX-Holberton B&B sums up the implementation of my four months of studies at the ALX-Holberton School - the fullstack software engineering program.
 The goal of the project is to deploy a replica of the Airbnb Website using my server.
 The final version of this project will have:
 1. A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)
 1. A website (front-end) with static and dynamic functionalities
 1. A comprehensive database to manage the backend functionalities